frankschindler/OptimizedTensorContraction/README.md

 # OptimizedTensorContraction
 Global search algorithms for finding optimal tensor network contraction sequences.

-See https://arxiv.org/abs/2001.08063 for more details on the algorithms and results for square and random tensor networks.
+See our paper https://arxiv.org/abs/2001.08063 for more details on the algorithms and results for square and random tensor networks.
+And let me know if you have comments or questions!

 Edit fn_tensors.py to add your own tensor networks.
 Currently implemented: square tensor networks, random graphs.